-A recent report from Javelin Strategy & Research showed that identity fraud is up, but Wells Fargo & Company said it's beating online banking fraud with a multi-layered system that uses
+A recent report from Javelin Strategy & Research showed that identity fraud is up, but Wells Fargo & Company said it's beating online banking fraud with a multi-layered system that uses a combination of security controls.

 "We have a layered approach, which means there are both front-end prevention controls and back-end detection controls," Teddy De Rivera, executive vice president, Wells Fargo Internet Services Group, said in an interview.